 After I returned home from the reunion, I couldn’t stop thinking about the incident my classmates remembered so clearly.
 Then something happened; slowly I began to realize that within that long-ago embarrassing moment, were lessons that had waited more than 30-years to be learned.

-In fact, the lesson was quite timely.
+In fact, the lessons were quite timely.

-Most Embarrassing Moment – Circa 1976
+The Most Embarrassing Moment – Circa 1976

 I stood back, willing myself to be as small and unnoticeable as possible.
 My junior high P.E. class had spent the last week on the field, doing all sorts of track and field activities; sprints, javelin throwing, hurdles, and the long jump.
 I was O.K. at most of them, though if the teacher wasn’t watching, I’d run between the hurdles instead of leaping over them.

 Each day, we did one of the activities so that by the end of the week, we would have done them all.